Advertiser Disclosure

 In these next sections, we’ll walk you through the differences between each of those, as well as what these routes are.

-JSX Scheduled/Seasonal Routes
+JSX Scheduled and Seasonal Routes

 JSX’s most popular flights are known as scheduled flights.
 These flights have set schedules and frequencies and are generally consistently offered year-round.
 This is JSX’s main product.

-Although its network of routes continues to grow steadily, regular services are currently offered as shown below:
+Although its network of routes continues to grow steadily, regular services are currently offered, as shown below:

 • Concord/Napa (CCR) – Burbank (BUR)